Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

-minutes reading time
+5 minutes reading time

 Marketing teams are faced with a common challenge.
-How do you ensure that your customers receive tailored experiences that align with your objectives?
+How do you ensure that customers receive tailored experiences that align with your objectives?

-Traditionally, you might segment your audience based on shared attributes, like demographics or purchase history, to create personalised experiences.
-However, there are scenarios where the number of participants in each segment is more critical than their common characteristics.
+However, sometimes the number of participants in each segment is more critical than their common characteristics.
 For instance, if you plan to roll out a limited-time offer for the first 1,000 customers who sign up.
 Another scenario could be if you want to conduct different surveys for various subsets of your segment.

 How is the Audience Split tile different from existing conditions?